 These agents can be present in both bar soap and body wash.
 Naturally, the skin is covered with beneficial bacteria but the triclosan sterilizes the skin and makes it more prone to the attack of harmful bacteria in the air.

 Check for more beneficial and natural ingredients like oils, shea butter and sesame oil and make sure the soap is free from preservatives and synthetic chemicals.
 Our natural handmade soap bars include natural ingredients so they’re suitable for sensitive skin.

 Both are pretty easy to use.
 It’s hard to say if one option is more ideal than the other because both can be applied without additional work – you can apply it directly to your skin.
 This becomes more of a personal preference.

 The first comparison we make is how easy it is to transport bar soap vs body wash.
 Body wash can easily burst or leak inside your bag.
 Bar soap is typically smaller than body wash bottles but if you’re using travel size products the size won’t be an issue.

 The second consideration would be repacking.
 Drying off the body wash bottle is typically effortless.
 Bar soap, however, may not dry as quickly.
-So if you do travel with the bar soap keep this in mind and have a way to store it safely and securely in your bag if you don’t have time to wait for it to completely dry.
+So if you do travel with the bar soap keep this in mind and have a way to store it safely and securely in your bag if you don’t have time to wait for it to completely dry before packing away.